ASTex-ICube/DiffPPTBF/estimation2/README.md

 #### Update (October 28, 2023)

-Command lines to install jax 0.4.19 with CUDA 11 in an Anaconda env with pip:
+Command lines to install JAX 0.4.19 with CUDA 11 and CUDNN 8.6 in an Anaconda env with pip:

 ```bash
 conda create --name jax